 As a result, the fireproof door has to correspond to the certification requirements so as to be approved by the local, regional or national emergency regulations.
 This makes fire-rated doors highly-valuable and precisely-made entryways.
 However, it’s vital to understand the need to conduct regular risk assessments and seek professional help when needed.

 Most importantly, you should know the differences between the various specifications.
 For example, the FD code represents the number of minutes a fire door can withstand fire.
 Besides, statistics show that approximately 42% of house fire deaths are caused by the consumption of smoke.
 With this in mind, when looking for a fire door, its specifications list should include cold smoke seals which are usually within the intumescent seals.
+Worried about installing a fire-rated door?
+Let us help with your installation or view our fire-rated doors!

 How to Keep Your Fireproof Door In-Check

-In order to be on point in a state of emergency, every fire rated door has to comply with the relevant local standards and regulations.
+In order to be on point in a state of emergency, every fire-rated door has to comply with the relevant local standards and regulations.
 This opts for a door specialist with thorough knowledge of the key parts of this type of doors which have to be assessed on a regular basis.
 This will ensure that the unit is operating properly and will serve effectively in times of need.

 Door closer and proper closure